Transforming Pain into Power: A Manchester Life Coach’s Guide to Cope With A Relationship Breakdown

 Reclaiming the Narrative

-• Sought healing
+Sought healing actively.

-• Is learning how to choose yourself
+Is learning to choose yourself.

 Step Eight: Set Stronger Boundaries in Future Relationships

-Breakups often illuminate where our boundaries were too flexible—or entirely missing.
+Breakups often reveal where boundaries were absent.

 Healthy Boundaries Might Sound Like: